Jason Denayer: Second loan to Galatasaray

 On 31 August 2017, Denayer re-signed for Galatasaray on a season-long loan deal.
 In a 2–0 win over Osmanlıspor on 28 January 2018, Denayer completed 60 successful passes, overtaking the previous pass completion record in Süper Lig set by Atiba Hutchinson of Beşiktaş in season 2014–15.

 He played 22 games during his second spell at the club to help Galatasaray win the 2017–18 Süper Lig.

 Lyon

 On 21 August 2018, Denayer joined Ligue 1 club Lyon for €6.5m, signing a four-year contract.
 Denayer was a regular for the team, having 31 starts in the 2018–19 season and scoring two goals.
 He faced his former employers, Manchester City, in the Champions League quarter-finals on 15 August 2020, as Lyon won 3–1.

 Shabab Al Ahli

 After his contract with Lyon expired on July 1, Denayer was a free agent.
 He was signed by Emirati club Shabab Al Ahli in late September 2022.

 Al Fateh

 On 23 July 2023, Denayer joined Saudi Professional League club Al Fateh on a two-year deal.

+On 31 January 2025, Denayer left Al Fateh on mutual agreement and is currently a free agent.